History of women's cricket: Early years in England

 A 1779 cricket match played by the Countess of Derby and other ladies.

-Early matches were not necessarily gentil affairs.
+Early matches were not necessarily genteel affairs.
 A match, on 13 July 1747, held at the Artillery Ground between a team from Charlton and another from Westdean and Chilgrove in Sussex spilled over into the following day after it was interrupted by crowd trouble.
 Contemporary records show that women's matches were played on many occasions between villages in Sussex, Hampshire and Surrey.
 Other matches, often held in front of large crowds with heavy betting on the side, pitted single women against their married counterparts.
 Prizes ranged from barrels of ale to pairs of lace gloves.
 The first county match was held in 1811 between Surrey and Hampshire at Ball's Pond in Middlesex.
 Two noblemen underwrote the game with 1,000 guineas, and its participants ranged in age from 14 to 60.

 Originally, cricket deliveries were bowled underarm.
 Legend has it that the roundarm bowling action was pioneered in the early 19th century by Christiana Willes, sister of John Willes, to avoid becoming ensnared in her skirts.
 In fact, roundarm was devised by Tom Walker in the 1790s.